Schweinfurt's art treasures

 Exceptional museum hopping on the Main!
 This walk through the city is perfect for culture lovers.
 Discover Schweinfurt's art treasures - from the Renaissance and Rococo to the present day.

-A city tour for explorers and culture lovers
+A city tour for culture lovers and explorers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.